 Method:

-Three.
-When the lamb and greens are cooked and at the least 1½ cups water stay within the pan, separate the lamb and veggies from the stock and reserve.
-Strain the stock and temper it with 2 cloves; preserve apart.
+3. When the lamb and greens are cooked and at the least 1½ cups of water stay within the pan, separate the lamb and veggies from the stock and reserve.
+Strain the stock and temper it with 2 cloves; preserve it apart.

-Four.
-Make a fine mince of the ultimate lamb pieces.
+4. Make a fine mince of the ultimate lamb pieces.
 Make a dry do-piyazah (see pg.
 218) with the mince and grind to a high-quality paste.
-Add white of egg and knead into a dough.
+Add the white egg and knead it into a dough.
 Make marble-sized balls of this mix and deep-fry in warm oil.

 5. Make a sugar syrup of 1-string consistency with lemon juice (see pg.
 219).
 Add 1/2 of the syrup to the reserved stock and bring to